from

 Onglet De Boeuf Rouge Des Prés,

-steak or London broil, and in the UK a skirt steak, served
+A US hanger steak (Chapter 17) or London broil, and in the UK a skirt

 Pommes Rissolées

-are boiled, cut into small pieces, and fried, often in butter.
-They are the
+are boiled potatoes, cut into small pieces, and fried, often in butter.
+They are

-closest French cuisine gets to North American hash browns.
+the closest French cuisine gets to American hash browns.

 Onglet